 This was an unplanned but so incredibly cool stop in Islamorada on the way down to Key West.
 We saw the sign, looked at each other, and promptly made a (safe) U-turn in our big colorful van.
 If you’re a history buff or a dive nerd, this place has such an extensive collection of gear and influential faces over the evolution of diving.
 It’s packed with cool information and collections.
 I loved all that I learned in the time I spent wandering through the halls, looking at everything from information about the Mariana Trench to Iron Mike to art made by locals on display.

 The Stoned Crab

 Make sure to make reservations if you want a standard time to eat at The Stoned Crab.
 It’s very popular and you can visit with iguanas and tortoises as well as watch ocean life feedings at certain times.
-The food is wonderful and the atmosphere is fun.
+Changes in ownership have led to decreased service and prices remain high.
+Only two years passed from my initial visit, but instead of a favorite, this is now a dud.
 There are large patios and outdoor dining, you can even arrive by water as they have docking slips.

 Boyd’s Key West Campground

 Pro tip: Site 48 is considered “inland” but has views and access to the water.
 This is a large property and about a ten-minute drive from downtown Key West.
 I highly recommend parking and renting a scooter to make the trek in and out of town.
 Parking in downtown Key West is sparse and maneuvering a giant van would have been a total drag.